-As temperatures continue to fluctuate this summer – with Britain recording its hottest day of the year at the end of June – hay fever sufferers may struggle to spend time outdoors without their symptoms flaring up.
+As temperatures continue to fluctuate this summer, with the Met Office warning of the "highest ever UV-levels" last week, hay fever sufferers may struggle to spend time outdoors without their symptoms flaring up.

 For the unlucky individuals afflicted with sneezing fits, runny noses and itchy eyes every year, it can be incredibly frustrating having to endure the debilitating symptoms.

 However, there are precautions that you can take to keep your symptoms at bay, or at least reduce their severity.

 Here are some top tips for combatting hay fever this year: